PowerShell provides the

 |-Force||Force the delete operation even if the target is hidden, read-only, etc.|

 |-Include||Delete only specified names|

 |-Confirm||Confirm for delete|

-We can delete a file using the Remove-Item cmdlet and providing the file as parameter like below.
-In the following example we will delete the file named
+We can delete a file using the Remove-Item cmdlet and provide the file as a parameter like below.
+In the following example, we will delete the file named